wenchaoli1007/HPscAC/README.md

-# HPscAC
+# scImmunoAging
-### HPscAC: the R implementation of the cell-type-specific transcriptome aging clocks for human PBMC.
+### scImmunoAging: the R implementation of the cell-type-specific transcriptome aging clocks for human PBMC.

 In this study, we established a robust cell-type-specific aging clock, covering monocytes, CD4+ T, CD8+ T, NK and B cells, based on single-cell transcriptomic profiles from 1081 PBMC samples from European healthy adults.
 Our research sheds light on understanding biological age alterations in response to vaccinations